 It was always a 1:2 ration with a ½ cup of oats (instant or regular) and 1 cup of water.
 If milk was involved, it would always be ¼ cup.

 A full stomach is only one factor the body uses to realize that it is full-up.
-Another factor is the hormones that communicate with the brain.
-(Source)
+Another factor is the hormones that communicate with the brain, meaning that eating slower can actually help you feel full faster!

-A popular theory says that by eating slower you are giving the hormones that communicate with your brain more time to do their thing.
+One particular theory says that by eating slower you are giving the hormones that communicate with your brain more time to do their thing, which is the reason many people report “feeling fuller” when eating slower.

-Sure, it may not work for everyone, but it isn’t going to have any negative effects, and will most likely just have positive effects!
-Even if the popular hormonal theory is incorrect, I’d say there is probably something to be said about the placebo effect in how eating slower makes us feel fuller.
+Sure, it may not work for absolutely everyone, but it isn’t going to have any negative effects, and will most likely just have positive effects!
+And even if that theory is incorrect, I’d reason there’s something to be said about the placebo effect in how eating slower makes us feel fuller—you’re more likely to notice all the food you’re eating by slowing down.

 You don’t literally need to start chewing slower, you could just take 1-2 minute breaks while eating your breakfast or dinner.
 Talk to your loved ones more, or read a book…savor the experience more!